 Differing site conditions, also commonly known as changed conditions or concealed conditions, occur when conditions at a construction site differ materially from those that existed at the time of contracting or as represented in the contract documents.
-Some of the more common types of claims involve subsurface conditions, such as unforeseen underground obstructions or unforeseen rock or water conditions.
+Some of the more common types of claims involve subsurface conditions, such as unforeseen underground obstructions, rock formation, or water conditions.
 Claims for differing site conditions can often result in litigation or arbitration if liability is in dispute or damages are contested.

 Common Issues Encountered Relative to Differing Site Conditions Litigation and Arbitration

 A variety of issues on a construction project can lead to a claim for differing site conditions.
 Therefore, it is important to first review the contract to ascertain if certain parties assumed the risk of differing site conditions.
 In addition, construction contracts may provide entitlement to an equitable adjustment for certain unforeseeable site conditions.
 Claims for differing site conditions typically consider the following issues: